Welcome to our department

 Key Stage 3:

-Students will develop historical skills such as inference, interpretation and reliability of different source materials as well as learning how to justify conclusions.
+Students will develop the key historical skills such as inference, causation, significance, interpretation, reliability and utility of different source materials as well as learning how to justify conclusions.
 The history department aims to ensure academic progress is sustained and monitored through accumulative assessments.

 Key Stage 4:

 Examination board = Edexcel GCSE 9-1